aaacafe/Hotline-Wheels/README.md

 Note* The SRC folder cannot handle nested files at present, I will need to improve the transpilation process

 If you don't have Shopify CLI installed to your computer, navigate to the [installation page of Shopify CLI](https://shopify.dev/themes/tools/cli/installation).

-## Not a student

-If you're not a student, you can still use this repository to start a new Shopify theme project.
-However, any issues that you will encounter throughout your development will not be supported as the instructor will only answer questions through the course's QnA page.